Global19-atlassian-net/iODKbook2/AlgLin/source/regression.rst

 They were primarily interested in learning how the length of a bluegill fish is related to its age.
 The data is available under the `link`_ .

-We can access the data from the website above by the following code:
+In theory, the procedure described above should be enough to access the data from a desired website.
+However, sometimes
+- and this is the case here - one may have to overcome a problem of certificate validation for a given url.
+This may be done by writing the following lines:

 .. code-block:: python